 In November of 1994, I was really overwhelmed by the amount of work at the seminary that I had to do, due to which I was spending eight to ten hours each day just writing papers for the various classes.
 The amount of time that I was spending studying the Bible was about ten minutes and another five minutes devoted to prayer life.
 My social life was non-existent.
 The Lord began to deal with me and asked me as to where my priorities lay?
 I was really ashamed of myself, and in the effort to do well at school, I was sacrificing my precious time with the Lord.
-I committed to the Lord at that time, that I would spend at least two hours each day, come what may, and started studying the Bible from Genesis to Revelation every 3 months.
+I committed to the Lord at that time, that I would give him a tithe of my day which began with 45 minutes in prayer and then 45 minutes in the Word in the morning and in the same manner 45 minutes in the Word and 45 minutes in prayer before bedtime each night, come what may, and started studying the Bible from Genesis to Revelation every 3 months.

 The Lord has since then blessed me in such marvelous ways that I had more time at my hands than I ever did before.
 He has given me a tremendous hunger to know His Word, and I am thankful for His grace that continues to uphold me, even in difficult times.
-He has brought to remembrance a number of things that He has taught me when I was perplexed by difficult questions posed by my friends who tested to see if the faith I professed was real.
+He has brought to remembrance a number of things that He has taught me by His Holy Spirit, Whom He has appointed my Teacher (John 14:26; 16:13) when I was perplexed by difficult questions posed by my friends who tested to see if the faith I professed was real.
 It was about this time that the Lord showed me how the illustration of the mountain failed.
 If all paths lead to the same God, with Whom there is no shadow of turning (in simpler terms - He does not change), then the paths ought to be harmonious with each other, i.e., one path cannot contradict another.
 However, it is very easy for one to see that each path contradicts the other and hence that illustration fails.
 Moreover, if we could make it to the top of the mountain by ourselves, why do we need God?
 For salvation does not depend upon what man does, but what God has accomplished through His Blessed Son Jesus Christ.

 More and more of these instances have crept in my life, and the Lord has been faithful in every circumstance, reminding me of Matthew 6:33 "Seek ye first the kingdom of God and His righteousness and all these things shall be added unto you," and of Proverbs 3:5-6 "Trust in the LORD with all thine heart and lean not unto thine own understanding.
 In all thy ways acknowledge Him and He shall direct thy paths."
 I have often wondered about His goodness to me and I am convinced that He cares for each and every one in the same manner, for there is no favoritism with Him.
 I thank Him for the life that He has bestowed upon me and continues to encourage me in my walk with Him.
 He has bolstered me to be a strong witness for Him and continues to uphold me, inspite of my inherent weaknesses.
 I have had my struggles with Him and have often questioned where my life was headed, for He was silent for a long time for, you see, the Lord works in His own time.